HuyaneMatsu/hata/docs/topics/forms[WIP].md

 # Forms \[Work in progress\]

-> Forms are implemented on wrapper side, but waiting for Discord release
+> Forms are currently implemented on wrapper side, waiting for Discord to fully release them

 ### Introduction